LKNSI/shelljs.exec/README.md

 Testing:

 As you can expect this wildly throws your ability to get the output of the child process properly.
-If you're happy for fire and forget,  then it's fine for that.
+You will only get the status of the command **at execution** not during any part of the process, or if it runs into an error.

 Enjoy :)